Bike Ride Across the Country raises money for those in need

 The group is able to donate over 93% of the raised funds.
 This is made possible by keeping their travel costs to a bare minimum.
 They stay in local churches along their route and are often provided with free meals.

-The group of riders have made their way from California and will stay the night at a local church, before heading to their next building site in Joplin, Missouri.
-The trip ends August 6 in North Carolina.
+The group of riders has made their way from California and will stay the night at a local church before heading to their next building site in Joplin, Missouri.
+The trip ends on August 6 in North Carolina.
 More details on how to get involved can be found here.